Outbound Authentication

 Tip

-CAP offers a simplified App-2-App setup by leveraging remote services that require:
+CAP offers App-2-App setup by leveraging remote services that require:

 - Identity instances for provider and consumer